TeamGrapefuit/Stage-2/README.md

 ##CONTENTS:

- - AgentTaskSpreadsheet.pdf: Detailed table outlining completed and planned tasks, and who contributed to them

- - Timeline.pdf: Table that highlights all of the tasks and their completion date or expected completion date
+ - Development_Plans.xlsx: Tab 1: Excel sheet outling the timeline of tasks completed and remaining.
+Tab 2: Agent-task allocation.

- - Design_Patterns.pdf: Graphical representation and explanation of the design patterns used in the implementation
+ - Design_Patterns.pdf: Graphical representation and explanation of the design patterns used in the software.

- - System Designs Diagrams folder: Contains the four necessary diagrams (use case diagram, class diagram, sequence diagram for a scenario, and package diagram) along with their explanations
+ - System Designs Diagrams: Contains the four necessary diagrams (use case diagram, class diagram, sequence diagram for a scenario, and package diagram) along with explanations of their implementation and what they convey.

- - Source Code folder: Contains all source and header files necessary for program to function
+ - Source Code: Contains all source and header files necessary for the program to function.

- - Executable folder: Contains executable to run application
+ - Executable: Contains executable to run application.

 -------------------------------------------